District Priorities

 MANAGING THE BUDGET

-Dallas County has an annual budget of approximately $1 billion.
+Dallas County has an annual budget of nearly $2 billion.
 The primary job for the Commissioners Court is to serve as a good steward of these funds, which pay for critical county services including health care, infrastructure, and our justice system.
 In some ways, it is helpful to think of the Commissioners Court as like a board of directors, or executive team, for a company.
 There are many parallels.
+Overall, Dallas County serves more than 2.6 million residents.

 PUBLIC HEALTH